A positively curved manifold homeomorphic to T$_1$S$^4$

-In general, the attempt to classify positively curved manifolds with large isometry groups provides a systematic framework in the search for new examples, see \cite{grove:survey},\cite{Wi2}.
-Such an attempt was carried out in \cite{verdiani:1,verdiani:2} and in \cite{GWZ} in the situation where the isometry group is assumed to act by \emph{cohomogeneity one}, i.e., when the orbit space is one dimensional, or equivalently the principal orbits have codimension one.
-There an exhaustive description was given of all simply connected cohomogeneity one manifolds that can possibly support an invariant metric with positive curvature.
+In general, the attempt to describe and eventually classify positively curved manifolds with large isometry group provides a natural framework for a systematic search for new examples ( see \cite{grove:survey},\cite{Wi2}).
+The manifold $P_2$ has indeed emerged in this context: Specifically, in \cite{verdiani:1,verdiani:2} and \cite{GWZ} an exhaustive description was given of all simply connected cohomogeneity one manifolds that can possibly support an invariant metric with positive curvature.
 In addition to the normal homogeneous manifolds of positive curvature and a subset among the Eschenburg and Bazaikin spaces which admit a cohomogeneity one action, two infinite families, $P_{k}, Q_{k}$ and one exceptional manifold $R$, all of dimension seven (with ineffective actions of $\S^3\times\S^3$), appeared as the only possible new candidates (see \cite{GWZ} and the survey \cite{Z2}).
-Here $P_1$ is the 7-sphere and $Q_1$ is the normal homogeneous positively curved Aloff-Wallach space (\cite{Wi1}).
-It is a curious fact, that the infinite families admit a different description: They are the two-fold universal covers, $P_{k} \to H_{2k-1}$ and $Q_{k} \to H_{2k}$ of the frame bundle $H_{\ell}$ of self-dual 2-forms associated to the self dual Einstein orbifolds $O_{\ell}$ constructed by Hitchin in \cite{Hi1}.
-As such, these manifolds come with natural 3-Sasakian metrics.
-Unfortunately the curvature of the Hitchin metrics are positive only for $O_1 = \Sph^4$ and for $O_2 = \CP^2/\Z_2 \approx \Sph^4$ \cite{Z2}.
-This description of the manifolds also means that $P_k$ and $Q_k$ are $\S^3$ principal bundles over $\Sph^4$, in the sense of orbifolds.
-It is thus natural to consider connection metrics on the total spaces of these bundles.
-In this language our main theorem can be stated as:
+Here $Q_1$ is the normal homogeneous positively curved Aloff-Wallach space (\cite{Wi1}).
+Recently it was shown in \cite{VZ2} that the exceptional candidate $R$ in fact does not admit an invariant metric with positive curvature.